CarInsurance.com Insights

 Cheapest car insurance for seniors with tickets in Oregon

-The rate increase will vary by insurance company, but Oregon drivers can expect a 41% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.
+The rate hike will differ between insurance companies, but Oregon drivers can expect a 41% increase in their premiums after receiving a speeding ticket for driving 1-29 mph over the limit.

 CompanyAnnual rates with 1 speeding ticketMonthly rates with 1 speeding ticket